Elomatic

-Elomatic is a consulting & engineering partner in developing and improving industrial investments within the bio and pharmaceutical, food, chemical, paper, mechanical and marine sectors.
-Elomatic is a globally operating company.
+Elomatic is a globally operating consulting & engineering partner in developing and improving industrial investments within the process, machinery, marine, energy and pharmaceutical industries.
+It has customers in more than 80 countries across the globe.

 History

 Elomatic was founded in Turku in 1970 by Ari Elo.
 An important step for Elomatic was taken in 1974 when Mr. Elo decided to invest in engineering model technology.

 Ownership

 Elomatic is a privately owned corporation.
-The current chairman of the board of directors is Olli Manner.
+The current chairman of the board of directors is Patrik Rautaheimo.

 Organisation

-Elomatic has four business units: Marine, Process, Mechanical and Cadmatic (3D design software).
+Elomatic has four business units: Marine and Offshore Energy, Process & Energy, Machinery & Equipment, and Pharma.
+In addition, Elomatic offers e.g. technical analysis and visualization services.